Tile artisans install spanish tile address numbers | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Spanish Address Tiles: Making A Charming First Impression

-This is the same exterior stucco team who applied the classic Santa Barbara Mission plaster finish to the entire home.
+As a quick intro, this is the same exterior stucco team who applied the classic Santa Barbara Mission plaster finish to the entire home.
 Here, a 2nd coat (brown coat) of plaster is applied to the front garden walls.
 After some setting up, the Artisan will sponge it out for a more subtle finish.

 Earlier in the process, sandstone steps where being installed.
 The retaining wall in the foreground still has the previous (outdated) plaster finish the whole house had (before the remodeling process).
 Learn more about the exterior renovation / transformation of this home, here.